 Low Light Functionality

-Both the mirrorless and DSLR cameras work more comfortably in a low light environment compared to point and shoot cameras.
+When comparing DSLR vs mirrorless, both cameras work more comfortably in a low light environment compared to point and shoot cameras.
 That said, DSLR cameras have a distinct advantage over mirrorless because of their phase-detection technology.

-What is the Difference Between DSLR and Mirrorless Cameras?
+What Is the Difference Between DSLR and Mirrorless Cameras?